drsanches/photobooth/readme.md

 ### Back
 - Add cache?
-- Use AOP or spring security mechanism for auth?
+- Use annotations for authentication?
 - Use JpaRepository instead of CrudRepository?
-- Use only cookies instead of authorization header for token?
 - Separate app, auth and notifier to different modules?
 - Add stub for Google auth?
 - Use login for auth and username for profile?